sourceduty/Computer_School/README.md

 ![Computer School](https://github.com/user-attachments/assets/810656d4-9c8a-4d92-b36e-3a437e8cee75)

-> Learn how to use any computer's OS.
+> Learn how to use any OS.

 #